 Jorge Luis Allca Huamani

 Esefani is a young girl who was going through a very difficult time last year.
-Her parents were seperated due to problems with alcoholism and mistreatment.
-Every day this girl ran from far away with a smile and an overflowing joy to greet me and I was waiting for her and yelled: “Eeeeetefeeeefaniiiiiiii” to receiver her with a big hug.
+Her parents were separated due to problems with alcoholism and mistreatment.
+Every day this girl ran from far away with a smile and overflowing joy to greet me and I was waiting for her and yelled: “Eeeeetefeeeefaniiiiiiii” to receive her with a big hug.
 After this daily ‘welcome scene’, she always walked to her class with a big smile.
 I hope I have been a little support for her.

-On Father’s Day I wanted to cook the traditional PACHAMANCA.
+On Father’s Day, I wanted to cook the traditional PACHAMANCA.
 You prepare this in a hole in the earth with heated stones and you cover the meat with leaves.
-We ended up having lunch at 2 in the afternoon and I think it was the richest dish I ever prepared, because there was no food left and I am already ‘contracted’ for Christmas.
+We ended up having lunch at 2 in the afternoon and I think it was the richest dish I ever prepared because there was no food left and I am already ‘contracted’ for Christmas.